 - If a competitor sent me a letter demanding that I change my logo because it was too close to the competitor’s logo, would I expend money to try to keep my logo?

-If you answered “Yes,” to either of the above questions, then we recommend that you register your logo.
+If you answered “Yes,” to either of the above questions, then we recommend that you trademark your logo.